michaelparenteau/compass-ribbon-mixin/README.md

-## compass-ribbon-mixin

 ![ribbons dribbble shot](http://dribbble.com/system/users/2417/screenshots/557348/ribbons-zoomed-out.png?1336824135)

+## ribbons

+A compass mixin for making ribbons.

-This is just a simple implementation if a mixin using compass to make a ribbon UI element.
+Ribbons is just a simple implementation if a mixin using compass to make a ribbon UI element.
 You can set the direction, the thickness, color (gradient is generated off a single color) and then you need to set the notch color.

 The demo has a simple implementation.
 The box with the rainbow of ribbons is poorly implemented.
 I would not do that in a production scenario as every time you call the mixin, it generates all that code.
-I will refactor later... for now.. the mixin can be played with and might be improved upon.
+I will refactor later.
+For now, the mixin can be played with and might be improved upon by you.

 ## What this site is built with